neijrr/nextcloud_passwords_handbook_ru/Administrators/User-Handbook/Self-Hosting.md

 ## Clone our wiki
 The handbook is part of our wiki, therefore you should clone it if you don't want to write your own handbook from scratch.
-Make sure that folders like `.git` are not accessible trough your webserver.
+Make sure that folders like `.git` are not accessible through your webserver.

 #### Clone the wiki to your own server
 ```bash